rev-net/memo/pitch.md

 ### Onchain management

-Onchain, RRG is managed by a 3/6 multisig at `rrg.rev.eth`.
+Onchain, RRG will manage its $REV with a 3/6 multisig at `rrg.rev.eth`.
 The multisig is controlled by:

 - `breadfruit.eth` (jango)
 - `filipv.eth` (Filip)